jacob7395/SMDb/README.md

 # SMDb

-To run open solution and add a valid bera token to either you enviroment varible, appsetting.json or you secrets.json called "SMDbBearer".
+To run open solution and add a valid bearer token to either you enviroment varibles (not tested this), appsetting.json or you secrets.json called "SMDbBearer".